 This is the reason why we have created this post.
 Our goal is to define all three approaches and set out how data mining, pattern recognition, and machine learning differ from each other.
 As an aspirant who wants to explore these fields or as an enthusiast who has never quite grasped the dissimilarities, you can look through our ML, Data Science, Data Analytics, and many more courses that can help propel your technical career after reading this article.

 Machine Learning (ML) vs. Pattern Recognition vs. Data Mining

 It is always a challenge to describe the difference between the three fields since there is considerable confusion because of significant overlap regarding the objectives and approaches.

 Pattern recognition is the most ancient of the three fields, dating back to the early 1950s when practitioners and researchers were trying to develop systems for speech recognition and optical character recognition (OCR).
-It is a field that revolves around the design and development of machines to group or recognise patterns, such as processes, signals, images and objects, apprehended through a sensing mechanism.
+It is a field that revolves around the design and development of machines to group or recognizes patterns, such as processes, signals, images, and objects, apprehended through a sensing mechanism.

 When we talk about machine learning, it is a subset of artificial intelligence, and it is focused on learning relationships present in data for building classification models.
 Machine learning emphasizes the algorithmic models to access their properties and learn.

 The data mining process, on the other hand, is the latest of all (in terms of origin) and first time appeared in 1990.
 It is used to designate activities with a strong application focus.
 In simple terms, the data mining process is focused on extracting useful patterns from data – essentially from business data.